ApexAI/rules_ros/README.md

 ```

 ## Features

 ### Python Interpreter

-In this setup a hermetic python interpreter is included.
+In this setup, a hermetic Python interpreter is included.
 The version is specified in
 `thirdparty/python/repositories.bzl`.
 Python packages specified in
 `thirdparty/python/requirements_lock.in` are available for use.
 If you need to add a package,
 you must run
 ```console
 bazel run @rules_ros//thirdparty/python:requirements_lock.update
 ```
 to pin specific versions of the dependencies.
 In the future there will be a possibility to
 inject a customization in the WORKSPACE file.

-### ROS2 Repositories
+### ROS 2 Repositories

-ROS2 repositories are made available as external dependencies with the name specified in
+ROS 2 repositories are made available as external dependencies with the name specified in
-the `ros2.repos` file known from the original ros2 repository.
-E. g. the repo `ros2/rclcpp`
+the `ros2.repos` file known from the original ROS 2 repository, e.g., the `ros2/rclcpp` repo
 will be available as `@ros2.rclcpp` with all targets specified in the BUILD files in
 `repos/config/ros2.rclcpp.BUILD`.
 The precise location where the build files will be injected
-into the rclcpp repo is specified in the index file `repos/config/bazel.repos`.
+into the `rclcpp` repo is specified in the index file `repos/config/bazel.repos`.

-So, if you need to depend on `rclcpp` in you code, you would add `"@ros2.rclcpp//rclcpp"`
+Therefore, if you need to depend on `rclcpp` in you code, you need to add `"@ros2.rclcpp//rclcpp"`
 as a dependency in your `cc_binary` or `cc_library` target.

-The exact version of a ros2 repository is pinned in the file `repos/config/ros2_<distro>.lock`.
+The exact version of a ROS 2 repository is pinned in the file `repos/config/ros2_<distro>.lock`.
 This file can be updated for the configured distro by running:
 ```console
 bazel run @rules_ros//repos/config:repos_lock.update
 ```
 In the future there will be a possibility to inject any customization in the WORKSPACE file.